-West Michiganders, are you ready for 2018?
+West Michiganders, are you ready for the new year?
 Are your teeth?
 We thought we’d help you prepare for it by making a list of New Year’s resolutions you can implement for better oral health this year and many years into the future.

 Regular Brushing and Flossing